Back to Sport

 The Padres jumped out to a commanding lead in the second inning.
 After Manny Machado hit a two-run home run to center in the first, San Diego exploded for six runs in the second.
 Ha-seong Kim homered to left center, and Fernando Tatis Jr. drove in two more runs with a three-run shot to right center, making the score 6-0.

 Merrill added a solo home run to left center later in the frame, extending the lead before Los Angeles began its rally.
 The Dodgers chipped away in the third inning with runs from Mookie Betts and Max Muncy, followed by a single from Muncy that brought another run home.
-By the end of the fourth inning, the Dodgers had erased the deficit, tying the game at 6-6 and then taking the lead 8-6 on consecutive hits by Cody Bellinger and Muncy.

 Los Angeles Pulls Away